 Summer Safety

-During summer, many families prepare to get out & enjoy the newly warming weather.
-Use these resources to ensure a SAFE & ACTIVE summer season!
+During summer, prepare to get out & enjoy the warm weather!

 Bicycle Helmets play a significant role in protecting cyclists from head and brain injuries — and the law requires them to be worn while biking in Seattle.